 - Students must complete the Final Exam/Assignment Deferred Standing Agreement Form (DSA) accompanied by supporting documentation (see below) and submit to the Department of Economics in 1144 Vari Hall within 10 business days of the original exam date unless otherwise specified by the course director;

-- MEDICAL CIRCUMSTANCES: Exams missed due to medical circumstances must be supported by a York Attending Physicians Statement filled out completely by a medical doctor or licensed psychologist/counselor, dated within 48 hours of the final exam date.
-The statement must include:
+- If the deferred standing request is due to medical reasons, the Deferred Standing Agreement form must be supported by a York Attending Physicians Statement (APS) completed by a medical doctor or licensed psychologist/counselor.
+The APS must be completed by the physician within 48 hours of the final exam date.

 - An indication of whether the illness and/or medication prescribed would have SERIOUSLY affected the student’s ability to study and perform over the period in question.

-- NON-MEDICAL CIRCUMSTANCES: Exams missed due to non-medical circumstances must be supported by appropriate documentation, i.e., death certificates, obituary notice, automobile accident reports, airline/bus ticket receipt for emergency travel (with the date of booking on the ticket), etc. Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure, and return dates.
-Having to work at the time of the exam or non-emergency travel are not valid excuses for missing an exam.
+- For NON-MEDICAL CIRCUMSTANCES: Exams missed due to non-medical circumstances must be supported by appropriate documentation, i.e., death certificates, obituary notice, automobile accident reports, airline/bus ticket receipt for emergency travel (with the date of booking on the ticket), etc. Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure, and return dates.
+All supporting documents must be in English.